-Providing valuation services to an audit client might create a self-review or advocacy threat.

-In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.10 are relevant to applying the conceptual framework when providing valuation services to an audit client.
+- 603.1 Providing valuation services to an audit client might create a self-review or advocacy threat. - 603.2 In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.10 are relevant to applying the conceptual framework when providing valuation services to an audit client.
 This subsection includes requirements that prohibit firms and network firms from providing certain valuation services to audit clients in some circumstances because the threats created cannot be addressed by applying safeguards.

+IRBA CODE OF PROFESSIONAL CONDUCT FOR REGISTERED AUDITORS (REVISED NOVEMBER 2018)
-A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques, and the combination of both to compute a certain value, or range of values, for an asset, a liability or for a business as a whole.

-f a firm or network firm is requested to perform a valuation to assist an audit client with its tax reporting obligations or for tax planning purposes and the results of the valuation will not have a direct effect on the financial statements, the application material set out in paragraphs 604.9 A1 to 604.9 A5, relating to such services, applies.

-Factors that are relevant in evaluating the level of self-review or advocacy threats created by providing valuation services to an audit client include:

-- The use and purpose of the valuation report. - Whether the valuation report will be made public. - The extent of the client's involvement in determining and approving the valuation methodology and other significant matters of judgement. - The degree of subjectivity inherent in the item for valuations involving standard or established methodologies. - Whether the valuation will have a material effect on the financial statements. - The extent and clarity of the disclosures related to the valuation in the financial statements. - The degree of dependence on future events of a nature that might create significant volatility inherent in the amounts involved.

-603.3 A4 Examples of actions that might be safeguards to address threats include:

-- Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat.
+- 603.3 A1 A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques, and the combination of both to compute a certain value, or range of values, for an asset, a liability or for a business as a whole. - 603.3 A2 If a firm or network firm is requested to perform a valuation to assist an audit client with its tax reporting obligations or for tax planning purposes and the results of the valuation will not have a direct effect on the financial statements, the application material set out in paragraphs 604.9 A1 to 604.9 A5, relating to such services, applies. - 603.3 A3 Factors that are relevant in evaluating the level of self-review or advocacy threats created by providing valuation services to an audit client include: - The use and purpose of the valuation report. - Whether the valuation report will be made public. - The extent of the client's involvement in determining and approving the valuation methodology and other significant matters of judgement. - The degree of subjectivity inherent in the item for valuations involving standard or established methodologies. - Whether the valuation will have a material effect on the financial statements. - The extent and clarity of the disclosures related to the valuation in the financial statements. - The degree of dependence on future events of a nature that might create significant volatility inherent in the amounts involved. - 603.3 A4 Examples of actions that might be safeguards to address threats include: - Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat.